100+ Must-Know Marijuana Statistics and Facts (Infographic)

 According to Drug Free World marijuana statistics, if a driver involved in fatal car crashes has some kind of substance in their blood, it is most probably alcohol, but marijuana is a close second.

-24. One marijuana bust happens every 48 seconds.
+23. Marijuana incarceration rates show one marijuana bust happens every 58 seconds.

-25. You are more likely to get arrested for marijuana possession if you are an African American.
+24. African Americans are more likely to get arrested for marijuana possession.

 The harsh racial disparity is even more shocking if you know the fact there is no data confirming African Americans are larger consumers of marijuana than any other minority or majority.